 In a surrogacy process, egg donation must sometimes be used so that IVF can take place and the embryos be formed.
 Single men, gay couples as well as women with problems producing quality eggs should turn to an egg donor.

 In some countries, like in Spain for example, the gametes donation is an altruistic and anonymous act, in no way can the identity of the donor be known, the choice is made by the clinic staff and it is only verified that they share blood type and general physical characteristics with the future mother.
+Once the candidate has passed the initial fase, the process begins, which basically consists of the fases: ovarian stimulation and follicular punction.

 The different sections of this article have been assembled into the following table of contents.